apache/pulsar/site2/docs/client-libraries-java.md

 ## Consumers

 In Pulsar, consumers subscribe to topics and handle messages that producers publish to those topics.
-You can instantiate a new {% popover consumer %} by first instantiating a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object and passing it a URL for a Pulsar broker (as [above](#client-configuration)).
+You can instantiate a new [consumer](reference-terminology.md#consumer) by first instantiating a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object and passing it a URL for a Pulsar broker (as [above](#client-configuration)).

-Once you've instantiated a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object, you can create a {% javadoc Consumer client org.apache.pulsar.client.api.Consumer %} by specifying a {% popover topic %} and a [subscription](getting-started-concepts-and-architecture.md#subscription-modes).
+Once you've instantiated a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object, you can create a {% javadoc Consumer client org.apache.pulsar.client.api.Consumer %} by specifying a [topic](reference-terminology.md#topic) and a [subscription](getting-started-concepts-and-architecture.md#subscription-modes).

 ```java
 Consumer consumer = client.newConsumer()